AniketosEU/Secure-Service-Specification-and-Deployment/README.md

 ###MTM

-The Model Transformation Module (MTM) is the module responsible to extract the Security Requirements Specification (SRS) coming from STS-Tool (see https://github.com/AniketosEU/Socio-technical-Security-Requirements) and transform it to other formats that are needed by other Aniketos modules, i.e., the service specification and the consumer policies.
+The Model Transformation Module (MTM) is the module responsible to extract the Security Requirements Specification (SRS) coming from STS-Tool [Socio-Technical Security Requirements package](https://github.com/AniketosEU/Socio-technical-Security-Requirements) and transform it to other formats that are needed by other Aniketos modules, i.e., the service specification and the consumer policies.

 ###SCPM Client View

-This module provides the GUI client for the invocation of the SCPM relased in package SSVV(https://github.com/AniketosEU/Security-Service-Validation-and-Verification).
+This module provides the GUI client for the invocation of the SCPM relased in package [Security Service Validation and Verification package](https://github.com/AniketosEU/Security-Service-Validation-and-Verification).

 ###SRE